Agent efficiency, automation, and operational insights

-If you’re a global brand, your customer service messaging strategy shouldn’t try to be one-size-fits all-locations.
-WhatsApp is used by just 4% of Chinese users, while WeChat is ubiquitous with 79% usage.4 The use rate for SMS is 31% in the US and as high as 70% in countries like France.
+If you’re a global brand, your customer service messaging strategy shouldn’t try to be one-size-fits-all-locations.
+According to a report from the Mobile Ecosystem Forum, WhatsApp is used by just 4% of Chinese users, while WeChat is ubiquitous with 79% usage.
+The use rate for SMS is 31% in the US and as high as 70% in countries like France.

-Invest in a social media management platform that offers the ability to manage most one-to-one social media channels — including SMS, WeChat, Facebook Messenger, Twitter DM — alongside one-to-many channels — Facebook, Twitter, Instagram, YouTube, LinkedIn, Google+, RSS.
+Invest in a customer engagement management platform that offers the ability to manage most one-to-one social media channels — including SMS, WeChat, Facebook Messenger, Twitter DM — alongside one-to-many channels — Facebook, Twitter, Instagram, YouTube, LinkedIn, Google+, RSS.
 Preferably one that’s tied with holistic customer profile data so that your customer care agents can respond with context and deliver more personalized experiences.

-There’s no denying that mobile has taken over paid search with nearly half of all search ad clicks coming from smartphones.6 If you’re one of the millions of advertisers using Google AdWords, there is now a new and easy way to talk to customers who are call-phobic.
+There’s no denying that mobile has taken over paid search with nearly half of all search ad clicks coming from smartphones.
+If you’re one of the millions of advertisers using Google AdWords, there is now a new and easy way to talk to customers who are call-phobic.
 “By setting up a message extension, you’ll give users an easy way to text you to start a conversation and continue it whenever is most convenient for them.”

 64% of consumers with texting capabilities would prefer to use texting over voice as a customer service channel.

-Healthcare providers have embraced texting patients because it’s cheaper and easier to automate than phone calls.8 Take a page out of this industry’s playbook and consider what types of information your audience would like to receive over SMS.
+Healthcare providers have embraced texting patients because it’s cheaper and easier to automate than phone calls.
+Take a page out of this industry’s playbook and consider what types of information your audience would like to receive over SMS.
 The possibilities are seemingly endless: daily tips, appointment reminders, flash sales, location-based coupons, alerts about an upcoming webinar, to name a few.

 Offering automated replies for the most common technical support questions is just one application of using SMS for customer service.
 Also, SMS can be used to notify support personnel of a new request and, conversely, notify customers of the status of their inquiry.

 77% of consumers with texting capabilities aged 18-34 are likely to have a positive perception of a company that offers text capability.

 Customer service isn’t just about responding to complaints, it’s also about improving brand loyalty and creating brand advocates.
 Text-to-win SMS contests are an excellent way to deepen customer relationships and get your audience to opt-in to future marketing activities.
-This one should go without saying, but not all marketers know the right way to build a clean, opt-in SMS database.12 Did you know that sending a text message to someone who hasn’t opted in is not just annoying, it’s illegal?
+This is also a great way for brands to engage with audiences where remarketing doesn’t necessarily make sense.
+It’s a low-touch way for people to interact with their favorite brands.

 The Mobile Marketing Association lists the best practices for opt-in in their U.S. Consumer Best Practices for Messaging publication.
 Also, don’t send promotional texts after 9 pm or before 11 am which means you’ll need to gather preferences at opt-in like time zone and city code.